IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 If SL bat first:

-Complete the team with three among KL Rahul, Sadeera Samarawickrama, Dunith Wellalage and Mohammed Siraj.
+Complete the team with three among Sadeera Samarawickrama, Ravindra Jadeja, Jasprit Bumrah and Pramod Madushan.

 IND vs SL Dream11 Prediction: Small League Base Team